Hybrid FEM/SEA models

 The FEM parts that are connected to the SEA part influence the coupling between the SEA parts and may radiate additional power into the SEA systems.
 The SEA reverberant fields create an additional diffuse field excitation to the FEM systems that cause additional wave motion in the FEM systems.

 The topic is too complex for the pyva documentation.
 Details are given in the original paper from Langley [Lan2005] or in [Pei2022].
+A motivation for hybrid method is also given on my author website at hybrid FEM/SEA introduction.

 The first example is similar to the two rooms example, but with a smaller plate as FEM system.
 In this case the impact of the FEM system is just a change of the coupling dynamics.
 The second example deals with a deterministic force excitation on the deterministic wall where a fully coupled approach of FEM and SEA is necessary.
 The global set-up for both cases is shown in the following figure